ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int = 42
 ```

-There's now two definitions of `h` in the environment.
+There are now two definitions of `h` in the environment.
 The first `h` is unchanged.
 When the second `h` is defined, the first one becomes unreachable. <!--This means anything written after the second definition uses its value, but functions written *before* the second definition still use the first, even if called later.-->

 ## Function as Values